 According to a report by Navigant Research, in 2013, the worldwide building stock totaled 138.2 billion m2, of which 73% was in residential buildings.
 This number will grow to 171.3 billion m2 over the next 10 years, expanding at a compound annual growth rate of just over two percent—much of this growth will happen in China where 2 billion m2 of residential and commercial building stock is being added annually.

 Overall, 65 percent of global construction growth for the next decade will happen in emerging markets, with at least $1 trillion in annual investments needed to bridge the gap with the developed world.

 Just like buildings, our future infrastructure will benefit greatly from the construction innovations first described in chapter three of this series.
 These innovations include the use of:

-- Advanced prefabricated building components that allows construction workers to build structures much like using Lego pieces.
+- Advanced prefabricated building components that allow construction workers to build structures much like using Lego pieces.

-- Robotic construction workers that augments (and in some cases replaces) the work of human construction workers, improving workplace safety, construction speed, accuracy, and overall quality.
+- Robotic construction workers that augment (and in some cases replaces) the work of human construction workers, improving workplace safety, construction speed, accuracy, and overall quality.

 - Construction-scale 3D printers that will apply the additive manufacturing process to build life-sized homes and buildings by pouring out cement layer-by-layer in a finely controlled fashion.

 - Aleatory architecture—a far future building technique—that allows architects to focus on the design and shape of the final building product and then have robots pour the structure into existence using custom designed building substances.

 On the materials side, innovations will include advances in construction-grade concrete and plastics that have unique properties.
 Such innovations include a new concrete for roads that is amazingly permeable, allowing water to pass right through it so as to avoid extreme flooding or slippery road conditions.
 Another example is concrete that can heal itself from cracks caused by the environment or by earthquakes.

 How are we going to fund all this new infrastructure?